PrinceS17/Cancellation/uhd_transceiver/ReadMe.md

 Transceiver can generate different waveforms, send and receive them with USRP and usually write into file.
 The first transceiver, transceiver0.cpp, is for sine wave and it comes from a uhd example, txrx_loop_back_to_file.cpp.
 Generally, transceiver is used to observe the original signal without processing.
 It can also provide proper TX and RX signals for Matlab code to do the cancellation, like what qpsk\_transceiver1.cpp does.

 #### 2. Tranceler
 Tranceler or transceiver\_canceler can not only transceive signal but also do the cancellation.
 There are trancelers for single sine wave, multi-tone sine wave and QPSK signal.
 And they can be divided into offline canceler and real time canceler (not true "real time" but can update cancellation result continuously).
-By far, canceler for single sine wave, offline canceler for multi-tone sine wave have been realized basically and tested with USRP.
+By far, canceler for single sine wave, multi-tone sine wave have been realized basically and tested with USRP.
 Real time canceler for QPSK signal is realized but doesn't manage to cancel SI due to bad synchronization.

 Besides, linear cancellation is tested reliable while all cancelers are updated to non linear cancellation since the latter can be linear by setting dim = 1 defaultly.

+Nonlinear cancellation prove reliable as long as generated sine wave has a precise frequency, which can be only realized based on VectorXf defined signal intead of wavetable.
+If not, the shift of sample will increase the rank of the matrix A in digital cancellation algorithm, which will influence channel estimation.
+By now, I have realized VectorXf based funcion of singal generation in tranceler_mt_rt\_final.

 #### 3. Function and header file
 digital\_SIC.cpp, rcos\_filter.cpp contain functions.
 They are now rewritten into every source file.